Sandro Picchio shows how he restored a couple of mismatched old oars and added collars made from an old leather school bag

 I needed a pair of oars for my 1954-vintage 12ft standing lug dinghy and managed to find a couple of old ones – although they were not a matching pair, only similar.

-So I removed the old plastic collars from them and the one brass blade end banding on one of the oars, then reworked the shape of the two blades until they were the same.
+So I removed the old plastic collars from them and the brass blade end banding on one of the oars, then reworked the shape of the two blades until they were the same.
 Once varnished, the only real difference now is the colour – hardly surprising considering they never were a matching pair in the first place.

 I needed some leather to make a collar to suit the single thole pin on each side of the boat – plain, without protruding ring.